Ricotta Meatballs with simple tomato sauce. It is a super easy and flavorful recipe.

 Tender meatballs baked to perfection and served with a light tomato sauce.
 A must-try!

-We love meatballs and quite often I make large batches and freeze them in small packages so I can enjoy them when I do not know what to make or, I do not have time to cook.
+We love meatballs, and quite often, I make large batches and freeze them in small packages so I can enjoy them when I do not know what to make or have time to cook.

 Perfected over 20+ Years, this is the best Meatball recipe… Ever!

-My journey to perfect my best ever meatball has been a long and fun one.
-One filled with cozy Sunday dinner, crazy weeknight running around, and quickly trying to feed a small crowd, this recipe is comforting food at its finest.
+My journey to perfect my best-ever meatball has been long and fun.
+This recipe is comforting food at its finest: one filled with cozy Sunday dinner, crazy weeknight running around, and quickly trying to feed a small crowd.

-Those meatballs pack some serious flavor and yet they are so soft and tender they melt in your mouth.
+Those meatballs pack some serious flavor, yet they are so soft and tender that they melt in your mouth.

-The ricotta cheese with the Parmigiano, and breadcrumbs give it the best light melting tender texture.
+The ricotta cheese with the Parmigiano and breadcrumbs gives it the best light melting, tender texture.

 While the parsley and Worcestershire sauce give it a rich flavor.

-You can fry them or you can gently simmer them in a simple delicious tomato sauce, making them both golden brown and perfectly tender at once.
+You can fry or gently simmer them in a simple, delicious tomato sauce, making them golden brown and perfectly tender.

-Actually, it is a bit unclear the origin of the first meatballs, although it is believed that first originated in Persia where leftover meats were used to make a dish known as Kofta.
+The origin of the first meatballs is a bit unclear, although it is believed that they first originated in Persia, where leftover meats were used to make a dish known as Kofta.

 And from Persia, the meatball spread throughout the Middle East to China.

-In Italy, they have “Polpette” which you can trace their Italian heritage all the way back to the Roman empire.
+In Italy, they have “Polpette,” which you can trace their Italian heritage back to the Roman empire.

-Recipes have been found dating back to the 4th or 5th century, which include several varieties of meatballs made of everything from fish to chicken.
+Recipes dating back to the 4th or 5th century include several varieties of meatballs made of everything from fish to chicken.